Natan515/Natan515/README.md

 ## :raised_eyebrow: Who am I

-I am a self-taught programer, currenly learning Kotlin to create Minecraft mods.
-Python so I can make a discord bot and to be able to gather information on people.
+I am a self-taught programer, currenly learning Kotlin to create Minecraft mods Python so I can make a discord bot and to be able to gather information on people.

 ## :gear: Future project ideas